dev691047/minisweeper-game/README.md

 Use Pycharm for optimal code access.

-Try opening the file in pycharm or visual studio directly Run the MINISWEEEPER GAME file and it'll take you to the main window asking you to play the game. and after that we can play the game as following then rules. if you click the mines it will show game over.
+Try opening the file in pycharm or visual studio directly Run the MINISWEEEPER GAME file and it'll take you to the main window asking you to play the game. and after that we can play the game as following the rules. if you click the mines it will show game over.